Editor’s note: Updated October 2018.

 In other words, “earned media” is not the buzzword you’re looking for.
 That would be converged media and it looks like this:

-As you can clearly see, owned, paid and earned media overlap with one another.
+As you can clearly see, earned, paid and owned media overlap with one another.
 Your paid media (ads, PPC) might be how you promote your owned media (blog posts and gated collateral).
 In this sense, earned media follows paid and owned media, assuming you take steps to get your content promoted by users and other influencers – which is kind of a must in today’s marketing landscape.

 “In a world where there is a content surplus and attention deficit, it’s critical to surround-sound audiences with all forms of content – earned coverage, influencer, owned content (white papers, blogs, etc.) and social (both paid and organic),” Brito told Brafton.